36hours/idaemu/README.md

 ### Trace Instruction at 0x19ca, size = 2
 ### Trace Instruction at 0xbeae, size = 2
 ```
-So we found the abort reason (the default RA is wrong)
+So we found the abort reason (the RA is wrong)